From Liberty to Luxury

 jhaber@haberarts.com

 Danh Vo ran in City Hall and Brooklyn Bridge Parks through December 6, 2014, Rachel Feinstein in Madison Square Park through September 7, Alice Aycock on Park Avenue through July 20, Ewerdt Hilgemann there through November 7, Dan Graham at The Metropolitan Museum of Art through November 2, Olaf Breuning at the Plaza through August 24, and sculpture in Socrates Sculpture Park through August 3.
-I look separately at 2014 summer group shows in the galleries and return for summer sculpture in 2015 and again in 2016, including Katharina Grosse at Rockaway Beach, plus summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, and summer 2023.
+I look separately at 2014 summer group shows in the galleries and return for summer sculpture in 2015 and again in 2016, including Katharina Grosse at Rockaway Beach, plus summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, summer 2023, and summer 2024.

 Browse or Search by artist or critic Browse by period in art's histories Browse by postmodern ideas Check out what's NEW Some of my own favorites Museums, galleries, and other resources online Who is Haberarts?
 Return HOME